Postpartum Depression: Signs and Resources for Help

 Postpartum depression is a mood disorder that can appear days or months after a woman gives birth, with symptoms lasting longer than two weeks, according to the American Psychological Association’s guide on PPD.

 A woman experiencing postpartum depression may exhibit any of the following symptoms:

 Some of these symptoms — such as sleeping problems, crying, or excessive worrying — can also be normal responses to childbirth.
-Many women experience the “baby blues,” which, according to OWH, “most often go away within a few days or a week” and “do not need treatment.”
+Many women experience the “baby blues,” which most often go away within a few days or a week, according to the Mayo Clinic.
 The symptoms of postpartum depression are more severe and last much longer.
-This can be the case for women who experience postpartum post-traumatic stress disorder (PPTSD) as a result of a real or perceived harm which occurs during labor or delivery, or those who exhibit anxiety disorders prior to pregnancy.
+This can also be the case for women who experience postpartum post-traumatic stress disorder as a result of a real or perceived harm that occurs during labor or delivery, or those who exhibit anxiety disorders prior to pregnancy.

-Postpartum psychosis (PPP), on the other end of the spectrum, is a rare but dangerous condition that occurs approximately one to four times for every 1,000 births.
-In addition to some of the symptoms of PPD, PPP can be characterized by thoughts of harming oneself or one’s baby and/or experiencing hallucinations.
+Postpartum psychosis, on the other end of the spectrum, is a rare but dangerous condition that occurs approximately one to four times for every 1,000 births.
+In addition to some of the symptoms of PPD, postpartum psychosis can be characterized by thoughts of harming oneself or one’s baby, and/or experiencing hallucinations.

 When a woman or family member suspects postpartum depression, it should not be ignored.
 Understanding how to identify and address PPD is a process unique to each woman and her family.
 Read on to learn more about resources available to women who may be experiencing postpartum depression.

 Types of Treatment

 Distinguishing the baby blues from more serious conditions such as postpartum depression and postpartum psychosis can be difficult for new moms and their families, so recognizing the signs early and contacting a health care provider is key to effective treatment.
 Consult a health care provider to discuss the different types of treatment for postpartum depression, such as counseling or, in some situations, antidepressant medications.